A probabilistic approach to continuous differentiability of optimal stopping boundaries: Setting and main result

 The above assumptions are in fact verified in a very large class of concrete problems.
 Sufficient conditions for continuous differentiability of the value function (i) are known in both the probabilistic literature (see \cite{de2020global}) and the PDE literature (e.g., \cite{bensoussan2011applications} or \cite{friedmanSDE} for classical references and \cite{pascucci2011pde} for a more modern account).
-Local regularity of the gain function (ii) is not stringent and it holds in all the main examples in the literature (even when $g$ is not smooth in the whole space as in the case of the American call/put options).
+Sufficient conditions that make results from the existing literature applicable are $g$, $\mu$, $\sigma$, $r$ bounded, continuously differentiable with bounded derivatives, $\sigma(x)>0$ and, for example, $b$ non-decreasing (cf.\ \eqref{eq:bmon} below).
+Those sufficient conditions are far from being necessary and the reader may refer to \cite{pascucci2011pde} for more precise PDE results.
+Also \cite{de2020global} offers more detailed probabilistic conditions and it proves, for example, that the value of the American put is continuously differentiable in time and space (although $g$ is not smooth and $\mu$ and $\sigma$ are unbounded).
+Local regularity of the gain function (ii) is not restrictive and it holds in all the main examples in the literature (even when $g$ is not smooth in the whole space as in the case of the American call/put options).
+We notice that the condition \eqref{eq:h<0} is also not restrictive because it is a standard result in optimal stopping that $h(t,x)>0\implies(t,x)\in\cC$ (i.e., it is never optimal to stop when the discounted gain process behaves as a submartingale).
 Likewise, local smoothness of the discount rate and of the coefficients in the SDE (iii)--(iv) is a common feature in optimal stopping.

 We now state the main result of the paper.
 Its proof will be obtained in a series of intermediate steps presented in the next sections.
 The formal proof is stated at the end of Section \ref{sec:proofmain}. \begin{theorem} Let $T_1\in(0,T)$.
-Under Assumption \ref{ass:main}, if $t\mapsto b(t)$ is Lipschitz continuous in $[0,T_1]$, then it is continuously differentiable on $[0,T_1)$. \end{theorem} Sufficient conditions for the Lipschitz property of the optimal boundary can be found for example in \cite[Sec.\ 4.1]{de2019lipschitz} under some smoothness requirements on $g$ (but with no assumption on the continuity of the derivatives of $v$).
+Under Assumption \ref{ass:main}, if $t\mapsto b(t)$ is Lipschitz continuous in $[0,T_1]$, then it is continuously differentiable on $[0,T_1)$. \end{theorem} On a technical level, the Lipschitz continuity of the optimal boundary is needed to perform a change of probability measure and Girsanov transformation that simplify the analysis (cf.\ Section \ref{sec:Girs}).
+Sufficient conditions for the Lipschitz property of the optimal boundary can be found for example in \cite[Sec.\ 4.1]{de2019lipschitz} under some smoothness requirements on $g$ (but with no assumption on the continuity of the derivatives of $v$).
 In Section \ref{sec:lip} we will show that in our setup the boundary is locally Lipschitz as soon as the functions $g$ and $r$ are time-homogeneous, by leveraging on the resulting monotonicity of the stopping boundary.

 \begin{remark} Notice that if $t\mapsto b(t)$ is locally Lipschitz on $[0,T)$ the theorem above tells us that $b\in C^1([0,T))$.
 We cannot expect $b\in C^1([0,T])$ in our setting because it is well-known that, for example, the optimal boundary of the American call/put option problem is not differentiable at the maturity $T$ (cf., \cite{barles1995critical}, \cite{evans2002american}, \cite{lamberton2003critical}). \end{remark}